flowroute/flowroute-numbers-php/README.md

 ### TelephoneNumbersController<a name=telephoneno></a>

-The TelephoneNumbersController contains all of the methods necessary to purchase and manage a Flowroute number.
+The TelephoneNumbersController supports all of the methods necessary to purchase and manage a Flowroute number.
 Methods must be added to a PHP file and that file run from a command line.
 For example, you can create a **telephone.php** file contains the following information:

 	<?php